 For example, you can create a getter to access assigned elements for a particular slot:

 slotchange event to take action when the assigned nodes change.
 The following example extracts the text content of all of the slotted children.

 For more information, see HTMLSlotElement on MDN.

-The first example above is equivalent to the following code:
+The examples above are equivalent to the following code:

 Customizing the render rootPermalink to “Customizing the render root”